ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-3.md

 permalink: /tutorials/build-and-deploy-nodejs-app-to-heroku/3
 title: 'Step 3: Writing Your First Web App With Node.js And Express.js'
 fb-title: 'Step 3: Writing Your First Web App With Node.js And Express.js'
-description: Go from no programming experience to building your own Node.js web app from scratch and deploying it to the web with Heroku.
+description: In this step, we explain how web servers work and we create our first Node.js web app with a home, contact and about page.
 image: https://s3.amazonaws.com/spark-school/tutorials/nodejs-to-heroku/coding-on-a-laptop.jpg
 ---